Blackout (Britney Spears album): Music and lyrics

-Title and artwork
+Title and packaging

 In June 2007, Spears posted a message on her official website asking for assistance with a title for her fifth studio album.
 Among the options were OMG Is Like Lindsay Lohan Like Okay Like, What If the Joke Is on You, Down Boy, Integrity and Dignity.
 On October 6, Jive Records announced through a press release that the album would be titled Blackout, referring to "blocking out negativity and embracing life fully."
 Its album cover and booklet images were photographed by Ellen von Unwerth.
 Jive revealed the cover alongside the album's track listing on October 12.
 It features Spears sporting black hair and wearing a pink dress, and a white fedora; the rear cover of the physical CD pressings shows the dress in blue.
 The cover received negative critical response.
 The album's booklet contains photographs of empty chairs with ripped tabloid pages and still images from the music video for "Gimme More".
 It does not include a thank-you list, unlike her previous albums' booklets.

 The centerfold photographs for Blackout feature Spears and a priest posing suggestively inside a confessional.
 The first image shows Spears, who wears a cross and fishnet stockings, sitting on the priest's lap, while in the second one she leans suggestively against the confessional with the priest sitting on the other side of the partition.
 After the album was released, the Catholic League's director of communications Kiera McCaffrey stated that the group considered the photos a "cheap publicity stunt" to promote the album and condemned Spears for "mocking a Catholic sacrament".
 McCaffrey added: "All we see is how troubled this girl is now, especially with her family, losing her kids, with her career on a downward slide.
 And now she's put out this album and this is her tactic to promote it?"
 Gil Kaufman of MTV said that the images were reminiscent of Madonna's music video for "Like a Prayer" (1989).